 While working with Excel you may need to prepare an invoice.
 Now, making an invoice from scratch can be very time-consuming.
 Instead, having an invoice template can come in handy and save a lot of time.
 With this in mind, this article demonstrates a step-by-step guide to making a GST export invoice format in Excel.

-5 Steps to Make GST Export Invoice Format in Excel
+How to Make GST Export Invoice Format in Excel: 5 Quick Steps

 Firstly, let’s dwell a little upon what is a GST?